UTEP’s Doctor of Nursing Practice Program Surpasses 100 Graduates

 “I can talk to anyone now,” Calderon said.
 “I feel I’m a better leader at work.
 I learned that by focusing on employees’ strengths, they are more engaged and perform better.
 The DNP program prepares us so well to take on leadership roles.”

-On May 15, 2021, Calderon was one of more than 100 advanced practice registered nurses to graduate from the DNP program since its inception 10 years ago in UTEP’s School of Nursing.
-The program conferred its 101st doctoral degree during UTEP’s Spring 2021 Commencement Ceremony at Sun Bowl Stadium.
+On May 15, 2021, Calderon will be one of more than 100 advanced practice registered nurses to graduate from the DNP program since its inception 10 years ago in UTEP’s School of Nursing.
+The program will confer its 101st doctoral degree during UTEP’s Spring 2021 Commencement Ceremony at Sun Bowl Stadium.
 Aside from Calderon, Guillermina A. Nelson, George Egesi, Tanya M. Guerrero, Lirio E. Lopez-Urias, Monicke Magnon, Pamela O. Ogbonna and Chinonye O.Onuchukwu-Azuonye will graduate from the program.

 “This is a major milestone for our DNP program and also for health care in our region,” said School of Nursing Dean Leslie K. Robbins, Ph.D., who was instrumental in establishing the DNP program at UTEP in 2011.
 “Our graduates include nurse practitioners, nurse anesthetists, certified nurse midwives and clinical nurse specialists, who serve different patient populations.
 We’re really moving the needle toward enhancing health care in our region by preparing nursing leaders with the expertise they need to positively impact the quality of care patients receive.”

 Enhancing Workforce Diversity